manojpawar94/goprograminghub/_posts/_python/02-How-to-execute-sql-queries-database-using-python-effectively.md

 ---
-title: "How to execute SQL queries (Select, Update, Insert, Delete) effectively using Python"
+title: "How to execute SQL queries (Select, Update, Insert, Delete) effectively using Python?"
-excerpt: "Connecting to the database is the most common need of any application.
-Most of the time developers end up writing the repeated code for each CRUD operation.
-But it is not an efficient way.
-Let me explain the below approach to handle the maintainability and reusability of the code."
+excerpt: "The database is an integral part of most software applications.
+We always try to find out what is the best way to connect to the database.
+Often use readily available frameworks.
+The one thing I have experienced often frameworks or libraries provide a lot of abstractions to make it easy for end developers to use the framework or library."
 createdAt: "2021-05-03"
 author: manoj-pawar
 ---

-Connecting to the database is the most common need of any application.
-Most of the time developers end up writing the repeated code for each CRUD operation.
-But it is not an efficient way.
-Let me explain the below approach to handle the maintainability and reusability of the code.
+The database is an integral part of most software applications.
+We always try to find out what is the best way to connect to the database.
+Often use readily available frameworks.
+The one thing I have experienced often frameworks or library provide a lot of abstractions to make it easy for end developers to use the framework or library.
+But this abstraction most of the time cost more resource consumptions.
+So, I was looking for a high-level lightweight framework or library with minimum abstraction.
+I do not find a framework or library that suits my expectations and then I have started implementing my own library named **Python-Jdbc**.
+Let me walk you through my approach to handling the maintainability and reusability of the code with minimal abstraction.

-Here I have defined an abstract class DatabaseConnector which has an abstract method `get_connection()`.
+I have defined an abstract class `Connector` which has an abstract method `get_connection()`.
 It acts as a database connector.
-We can implement the DatabaseConnector class based upon our database system like MySQL, Oracle etc.
+We can implement the Connector class based on our database systems like MySQL, Oracle etc.

 ```python
 class Connector: